williankeller/magento2-split-order/README.md

 1. Go to **Stores** > **Configuration** > **Magestat** > **Split Order**.
 2. Select **Enabled** option to enable module.
+3. Change the options selecting the attribute to split the order just like you want.

 ## Contribution